saharshmehrotra/Calculator/README.md

 # Java Calculator
 This Java program, Calculator, is designed to perform various mathematical operations.
-It includes functionalities for basic arithmetic operations, array operations and mathematical measures such as mean, mode, median, variance, and standard deviation.
+It includes functionalities for basic arithmetic operations, array operations and mathematical measures such as mean, mode, median, variance and standard deviation.
 # Operations Available:
 -Addition: Add two numbers.